Ligurian Sea

-The Ligurian Sea (Note: Mar Ligure; Mer Ligurienne; Mâ Ligure; Mari Liguru) is an arm of the Mediterranean Sea.
-It lies between the Italian Riviera (Liguria) and the island of Corsica.
+The Ligurian Sea (Note: Mar Ligure; Mer Ligurienne; Mâ Ligure; Mari Liguru; Mar Ligure) is an arm of the Mediterranean Sea.
 The sea is thought to have been named after the ancient Ligures people.

 Geography

-The sea borders Italy as far as its border with France, and the French island of Corsica.
+The sea borders the Italian Riviera in Liguria and the island of Corsica.
 In the east, the sea borders the Tyrrhenian Sea, while in the west it borders the Mediterranean Sea proper.
 Genoa is the most prominent city in the area.
 The northwest coast is noted for its scenery and climate.

 The Gulf of Genoa is its northernmost part.
-The ports of Genoa and La Spezia are on its rocky coast.
+The port of Genoa is on its rocky coast.
 It reaches a maximum depth of more than 9,300 ft northwest of Corsica.

 According to a 1983 study, since 1977 a series of experimental analyses on sea-level variations at Genoa and Imperia highlighted "the existence of a seiche wave with a mean period of 5.8 hours", whose reasons weren't yet explained at that time.
 The Ligurian Sea was modeled as a rectangular semi-closed basin with a longitudinal length of 40 km and a transversal one of 10 km, in an average constant depth of 2000 m.